scrapy/scrapy/docs/topics/loaders.rst

     function, and so on, until the last function returns the output value of this processor.

+    By default, stop process on None value.
+This behaviour can be changed by passing keyword argument stop_on_none=False.

     Example::

         >>> from scrapy.contrib.loader.processor import Compose